raptor-http/error/README.md

 See more information about the Raptor framework here: <a href="https://jsr.io/@raptor/framework">https://jsr.io/@raptor/framework</a>.

-## Usage

-> [!NOTE]
-> This is currently under heavy development and is not yet suitable for production use.
-Please proceed with caution.

 ## Installation

 To start using the error handling, simply install into an existing Raptor application via the CLI or import it directly from JSR.